Adrisyaone/Undernutritiona-and-anemia/README.md

-# Assessing Undernutrition and Anemia Among Children and Women in Nepal Using DHS 2022 Data
+# **Factors Associated with Undernutrition, Anemia and Their Coexistence Among 6-59 Months Children in Nepal: A Secondary Analysis of the Nepal Demographic and Health Survey-2022**

 This study aimed to determine the prevalence of undernutrition, anemia, and their co-existence in Nepal, as well as determine their contributing factors among children aged 6-59 months using the **2022 Nepal Demographic and Health Survey (NDHS)** dataset.
 It utilizes survey-weighted analysis, descriptive summaries, regression modeling, and visualization to uncover socio-demographic and maternal determinants.